bbeaupain/nio_uring/README.md

 For both of these, the higher the version the better - free performance!

+## Maven Usage

+Is on the way!

-## Example
+## TCP Server Example

-Here's a super basic HTTP server from `sh.blake.niouring.examples.HttpHelloWorldTest`.
-There are a few other examples in the same package too.
+Here's a basic HTTP server from `sh.blake.niouring.examples.HttpHelloWorldServer`.
+There are a few other examples in the same package.

 ```java
 public static void main(String[] args) {